SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/GetPerson.md

 # NSPerson GetPerson()

-Customer person in this session - could be empty if we don't know exactly.
+Customer person in this session* could be empty if we don't know exactly.

 **Returns:** NSPerson